mercuzzi/Pureon-Android-App/README.md

 ![](https://img.shields.io/badge/made%20for-CITA-blue.svg)

-# Cyton Wallet (Android)
+# Pureon Android Wallet (Android)

 Overview
 ===============

-Cyton is an open source blockchain wallet which supports [Ethereum](https://www.ethereum.org/) and [CITA](https://github.com/cryptape/cita).
-It supports most tokens of Ethereum and CITA, such as ETH, ERC20, ERC721, and also supports most kinds of DApps of Ethereum and CITA , such as cryptokitties, Fomo3D, 0xproject...
+Pureon is an Ethereum-based Wallet that supports ERC-20 coins.

+It supports most tokens of Ethereum and CITA, such as ETH, ERC20, ERC721, and also supports most kinds of DApps of Ethereum, such as Cryptokitties, Fomo3D, 0xproject...

 Getting Started
 ===============